 Ronnie James Dio was a much better vocalist that Ozzy Osbourne could have ever hoped to be

-This is what this writer feels right now in 2017 though these thoughts are subject to change.
+This is what this writer feels right now in 2017 and perhaps thereafter though these thoughts are subject to change.
 American singer Ronnie James Dio proves that he is a much better vocalist than Ozzy Osbourne not just because of his powerful voice but he can also sing at a better low voice than Ozzy ever could have.
 The classic line in the song Neon Knights is proof of Dio’s talent when he sings: “oh no here it comes again.”
 Sometimes good things never last as the song tries to point out so you have to try and cherish these good moments when you can.
 The blues solos by Iommi only add to the brilliance of this album.

 Even the weakest song about children going on a long voyage across the air and sea called Children of the Sea is a good song.
 Black Sabbath was one of the strongest rock bands in the music business from 1970 to the early 1980’s.
 Whether they surpass the greatness of Judas Priest is another question.
 But adding Ronnie James Dio to their band definitely helped them because they had a vocalist who could sing well and make it matter.

 How great of an album is Heaven and Hell?

 Heaven and Hell is also the highlight heavy metal album easily beating Judas Priest’s British Steel by a wide margin.

 Final grade: 99 out of 100 points.
 You are about to see why this album gets such a high score.